 Location data were provided by ADFG for all VHF collars in the CAH and TH during the years 1980-2005.
 The number of active collars varied between herds (Table 1).
-VHF collar locations ranged over much of northern Alaska, but data on the specific areas covered on each radio-tracking flight were not available except in summer 2005, when CPAI contracted ADFG to conduct radio-tracking of VHF-collared caribou in the ASDP study area and surrounding area (Lawhead et al. 2006).
+Radio-tracking surveys for collared caribou ranged over much of northern Alaska, but data on the specific areas covered on each flight were not available except in summer 2005, when CPAI contracted ADFG to track VHF-collared caribou in the ASDP study area and surrounding area (Lawhead et al. 2006).
 Radio-collared caribou were tracked from fixed-wing aircraft using strut-mounted antennas and a scanning radio receiver.
-Although VHF telemetry does not provide movement data that are as detailed as those from satellite or GPS telemetry, this method provided data on group size and behavior.
-On some surveys, however, visual confirmation was impossible because the aircraft was forced to remain above the cloud cover, so locational accuracy was much lower on those surveys.
-The sex, age, and reproductive status of
+Although VHF telemetry does not provide movement data that are